ynchn/computer_graphics_public/HW2/README.md

 # HW2 Report

-I did the bonus part.
-\
-`// Bonus add --------` is added before and after the additional code for the bonus part.

 You can access the bonus feature by running the program from the command line which saves the resulting image.

 To run the bonus part: